 In 2013, the College of Architecture, Design & Construction decided to streamline its IT department, elevating Joel Beckum to IT Coordinator from a position of desktop support.
 While Beckum had experience in managing and supporting the applications used in the department, he had little experience with back-end infrastructure.
 After surveying the college’s IT infrastructure that was a couple of generations old, Beckum reached out to Phil Forrest, Information Technology Manager for the College of Sciences and Mathematics, to consult on how best to modernize within the imposed fiscal and personnel restraints.

 Forrest, likewise, found his college’s existing hardware was starting to show its age.
-With a Sun X4150 server, 2 IBM BladeCenter LS22s, 2 VDI servers and a variety of number-crunching systems, he needed a file server that could handle the complexities of VMware View and could be managed by his small staff of IT personnel.
-With the authorization of both college’s deans to work together, Forrest also settled on Scale’s HC3 solution.
+With a Sun X4150 server, two IBM BladeCenter LS22s, two VDI servers and a variety of number-crunching systems, he needed a file server that could handle the complexities of VMware View and could be managed by his small staff of IT personnel.
+With the authorization of both college’s deans to work together, Forrest also settled on Scale Computing Platform.

-Scale Computing’s HC3 platform brings storage, servers, virtualization and management together in a single, comprehensive system.
-With no virtualization software to license and no external storage to buy, HC3 products lower out-of-pocket costs and radically simplify the infrastructure needed to keep applications running.
-HC3 products make the deployment and management of a highly available and scalable infrastructure as easy to manage as a single server.
+Scale Computing Platform brings storage, servers, virtualization and management together in a single, comprehensive system.
+With no virtualization software to license and no external storage to buy, SC//Platform lowers out-of-pocket costs and radically simplify the infrastructure needed to keep applications running.
+SC//Platform makes the deployment and management of a highly available and scalable infrastructure as easy to manage as a single server.

-Forrest also appreciated HC3’s simplicity as well as its built-in hypervisor.
-Unlike other solutions that require multiple vendors to supply the server, storage and virtualization, Scale Computing’s HC3 virtualization platform is a complete “datacenter in a box” integrated into a single appliance.
+Forrest also appreciated SC//Platform's simplicity as well as its built-in hypervisor.
+Unlike other solutions that require multiple vendors to supply the server, storage and virtualization, SC//Platform is a complete “data center in a box” integrated into a single appliance.

-The colleges continue to move their existing infrastructure over to the Scale HC3 while getting faculty that is tied to the old way of doing things to adapt to the new virtualized environment.
-Each college is evaluating their future needs and are looking to integrate their Scale environments into Auburn University’s active directory.
+The colleges continue to move their existing infrastructure over to SC//Platform while getting faculty that is tied to the old way of doing things to adapt to the new virtualized environment.
+Each college is evaluating their future needs and are looking to integrate their Scale Computing environments into Auburn University’s active directory.

-While Beckum and Forrest appreciate that their Scale solutions did “everything they claimed it could do,” they say that with the success of their projects it isn’t just about the hardware.
-Both men were equally impressed with the level of service and support they received from everyone at Scale.
+While Beckum and Forrest appreciate that SC//Platform did “everything it claimed it could do,” they say that with the success of their projects it isn’t just about the hardware.
+Both men were equally impressed with the level of service and support they received from everyone at Scale Computing.

 “I don’t have to go through an offshore call center to get my technical support question answered,” said Beckum.
-“I can go through Scale’s customer portal or even call somebody directly to get my questions answered.”
+“I can go through Scale Computing’s customer portal or even call somebody directly to get my questions answered.”